 Notice the "flip" button?
 A great new feature is the ability to "flip" the screen to see a large Google Map of the station and surrounding area:

 Other nearby stations are highlighted.
-You can also tap the "locate" button
+You can also tap the "locate" button to centre the map on your current location.

 Because the apps are "Universal" apps, they work both on iPhone/iPod touch (including retina graphics!) and iPad/iPad 2.
 If you've already bought one of our apps for iPhone, you can install it on iPad for free.
 And of course, updating to version 3.0 is free.
 Not downloaded yet?
 Our apps cost just $1.99 on the iTunes App Store: download now!